vladdeSV/gm_extensions/SPEC.md

 , with the additional constraints that all letters must only be letters in the English alphabet.

-If an argument name contains multiple words, the words should be separated using underscores `_`.
+If an argument name contains multiple words, the words should be separated using underscores `_`, to better fit with the already existing GMS library.
 Letters should only be lowercase, however uppercase letters are permitted.

+### Return type

+Any function which returns a value with the `return` keyword (ex. `return 42;`) must declare the type of the return value.

 ### Function comments